Thomas Ravenel

-Thomas Jonathan Jackson Ravenel (born August 11, 1962) is an American politician and reality television star.
-He is the son of former Representative Arthur Ravenel Jr. from South Carolina.
+Thomas Jonathan Jackson Ravenel is an American politician and reality television star.
+He is the son of former representative Arthur Ravenel Jr. from South Carolina.

-He starred for five seasons on the Bravo reality-television series Southern Charm, was state treasurer for six months, an Independent candidate for the United States Senate in the 2014 election in South Carolina, and a Republican candidate for U.S. Senate in the 2004 primary election.
+He starred for five seasons on the Bravo reality-television series Southern Charm, was state treasurer for six months, was an Independent candidate for the United States Senate in the 2014 election in South Carolina, and a Republican candidate for U.S. Senate in the 2004 primary election.
 He is also a member of the French Huguenot Church in Charleston.

 Background

 Prior to running for office, Ravenel founded the Ravenel Development Corporation, a commercial real estate company.

 Ravenel ran for the U.S. Senate in 2004, seeking the seat left open when Fritz Hollings retired.
 He came in third in the Republican primary election.
 After Ravenel endorsed Republican Jim DeMint, DeMint went on to win the Republican runoff and the general election.
 Subsequently, Ravenel was fined over $19,000 by the Federal Election Commission for improperly filing the required forms for the election.
 Ravenel ran for South Carolina Treasurer in 2006, defeating nine-term state treasurer Democrat Grady Patterson in the 2006 general election.
 Ravenel endorsed Ron Paul in the 2012 Republican primaries.

 Ravenel was previously in the cast of Bravo’s Southern Charm.
-Ravenel lived at Brookland Plantation, an estate he purchased in 2006, until he sold it in 2021.
+He lived at Brookland Plantation, an estate he purchased in 2006, until he sold it in 2021.